Chifund0/alx-low_level_programming/0x01-variables_if_else_while/README.md

-1. print whether the number stored in the variable n is positive or negative
+0. printing whether the number stored in the variable n is positive or negative
+1. printing the last digit of the number stored in the variable n